-In the wake of the 9/11 terrorist attacks the FBI has not only targeted vulnerable individuals but has also or blackmailed them into fake terror plots while actually equipping them with the organization, money, weapons and motivation to carry out the plots-entrapment-and then jailing or deporting them for their so-called terrorist plotting.
-This FBI characterizes the a s leaning-preventative-prosecutions."
+In the wake of the 9/11 terrorist attacks the FBI has not only targeted vulnerable individuals but has also lured or blackmailed them into fake terror plots while actually equipping them with the organization, money, weapons and motivation to carry out the plots-entrapment-and then jailing or deporting them for their so-called terrorist plotting.

+This is what the FBI characterizes as "forward leaning-preventative-prosecutions."
 In addition to creating certain crimes in order to then "solve" them, the FBI also gives certain informants permission to break the law, "including everything from buying and selling illegal drugs to bribing government officials and plotting robberies," in exchange for their cooperation on other fronts.

-USA Today estimates that agents have authorized criminals to engage in as many as 15 crimes a day.
+USA Today estimates that FBI agents have authorized criminals to engage in as many as 15 crimes a day.
 Some of these informants are getting paid astronomical sums: one particularly unsavory fellow, later arrested for attempting to run over a police officer, was actually paid \$85,000 for his help laying the trap for an entrapment scheme.